margaritacolberg/hybridmc/README.md

 `min_diff_s_bias.py`.
 To get percent error for the entropy of one transition, use `get_error_s_bias.py`.

+In addition, an output for a state function check if provided for the diff_s_bias (diff_check.csv) with information about if the direct path value is significantly different than an average value using multiple paths for the same transition.

 ### Calculate MFPT

 To calculate MFPT for a single transition manually, use `mfpt.py`.
 To calculate MFPT for